What Heroin Withdrawal is Really Like

 Peoples’ bodies are different and react differently to stimuli and stress.
 So, the heroin withdrawal timeline below is merely my experience.
 Nothing more, nothing less.

 during this time, heroin withdrawal symptoms begin to creep in.
 Things like shaking, sneezing, and a general feeling of anxiety start to happen.

-this is the peak of detox.
+About 48 hours in is when the peak of detox is usually reached.
 Withdrawal symptoms are in full swing and, speaking for myself, life looks bleak.
 This is also the time that, again speaking only for myself, addicts are most vulnerable to relapse.
 Two to three days into withdrawal, there’s just about nothing I wouldn’t give for a bag of heroin.

 Okay, so what’s the point of giving a general heroin withdrawal timeline?
 In fact, what’s the point of any of this information?
 Withdrawal stinks, we can all agree on that.

 Well, the good news is there’s hope!
 There’s hope and lots of it!

 While the above symptoms and timeline of heroin withdrawal paint a bleak picture, it isn’t only doom and gloom.
 Truth be told, someone going through heroin detox usually has a desire to quit and change their life.
 Or they simply couldn’t score, but that’s another story!